Why Training Matters in Corporate Leadership Development

 Growing Great Leaders: Why Training Matters In Corporate Leadership Development

 Leaders don’t just happen.
 Contrary to popular opinion, very few people are truly “born leaders.”
-If you want to grow great leaders in your company, you’ll need to cultivate them, like a garden of prizewinning roses.
+If you want to rise up through the ranks, you need to work hard at developing the qualities of great leaders.
+Likewise, if you want to grow great leaders in your company, you’ll need to cultivate them, like a garden of prizewinning roses.
 Here are five important leadership traits and how to develop them.

 A great leader engages in continuous process improvement.